-My interest in bookshops grew sometime when I was seven, I think, when my father used to take the entire family at least once a week to the CLS Bookshop, in Nampally, in Hyderabad.
+My interest in bookshops grew sometime around when I was seven, I think, when my father used to take the entire family at least once a week to the CLS Bookshop, in Nampally, in Hyderabad.
 We all had our aisles.
 I think my mother was the only one who used to get a bit bored there – she is a voracious reader of Marathi literature – and they didn’t stock those.
 I used to be glued to the comic book section.
 My father didn’t believe in buying comics.
 So, while going to the bookshop was always a pleasure and excitable event, leaving the shop (empty-handed) usually was a disappointment.
-Somewhere early in life I decided that I would never own comics and that all my life I would have to read borrowed comic books.
-It seemed to me he was against that too.
+Somewhere early in life I resigned to the fact that I would never own comics and that all my life I would have to read borrowed comic books.

 In 2001, I was in Hyderabad for a day, and after the meeting, I insisted that my friend take me to the CLS shop.
 I couldn’t recall that it was in Nampally, then but I described the entire surrounding area to her (in case and as if nothing had changed in 25 years).
 We did find it, it is derelict now, and it doesn’t seem to have as many books as I remember, when I was younger.
 And I was surprised, that in all these years that I have been nostalgic about the shop – I was never curious what CLS stood for.
 (It’s Christian Literature Society; I discovered that in 2001)